praczynski/WordBundle/README.md

 ### More example

-You could find a lot of examples in the official PHPExcel repository https://github.com/PHPOffice/PHPExcel/tree/develop/Examples
+You could find a lot of examples in the official PHPWord repository https://github.com/PHPOffice/PHPWord/tree/develop/samples

 ### For lazy devs